Tag Archives: Refrigerated Meals Reviews

 by Filipina chef Stacy Bareng, chef-owner of Tagalog Takeover pop up in LA

-This was my favorite of the two hanger steak dishes we had.
+This was my favorite of the hanger steak dishes we had.
 It’s also one we warmed in the oven.
 As you can see, it wasn’t cooked medium-rare as on the picture in the website, but the beef was tender and flavorful, and I could still taste the beef flavor.
 The forbidden rice was tasty and fun.
 The broccolini, however, didn’t work.
 It was chewy.

 Garlic Hanger Steak with Roasted Vegetables and Avocado-Cilantro Lime Sauce: C